espruino/BangleApps/apps/lightswitch/README.md

 ## Worth Mentioning ##

 ### To do list
 * Catch the touch and draw input related to this widget to prevent actions in the active app.
+  _(For now I have no idea how to achieve this, help is appreciated)_
 * Manage images for the lock icon through a _Customize and Upload App_ page.

 ### Requests, Bugs and Feedback
 Please leave requests and bug reports by raising an issue at [github.com/storm64/BangleApps](https://github.com/storm64/BangleApps) or send me a [mail](mailto:banglejs@storm64.de).

 ### Thanks
-Huge thanks to Gordon Williams for this genius device.
+Huge thanks to Gordon Williams and all the motivated developers.

 ### Creator
 Storm64 ([Mail](mailto:banglejs@storm64.de), [github](https://github.com/storm64))